Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 3. From the list view, select the asset to edit.
 4. Select an asset version in a **Draft**, **Active** or **Deprecated** state.
 5. Click **Edit Asset** or **Create Draft**.
 6. The Edit Asset wizard is displayed.
-You to edit the Asset Name, Description, Image, Access Rights, Categories, Tags and Attributes.
+You can edit the Asset Name, Description, Image, Access Rights, Categories, Tags and Attributes.
 7. Click **Save Draft * Exit**.

 The asset is created in **Draft** state.